Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

     - Linux Image Directory: Provide the same boot directory path.

-5. Build the domain to create Linux applications.
+5. Build the platform to make the domain change take effects.

 ### Creating the Linux Application Project